AbsaOSS/ABRiS/spark-avro-dataframes/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# ABRIS - Avro Bridge for Spark
+# ABRiS - Avro Bridge for Spark

 Pain free Spark/Avro integration.